livinlicious/autoheal/README.md

 # AutoHeal

-Automatic healing addon for Vanilla WoW (Turtle WoW 1.12) with intelligent target prioritization and line-of-sight awareness.
+Automatic healing addon for Vanilla WoW with intelligent target prioritization and line-of-sight awareness.

 ## Features